Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

 \subsubsection{Comparison with stellar masses}

 As a constraint on the $\rm M_{dyn}$ that we have calculated, we have also calculated stellar masses, $M_{*}$, for each LCBG using the equation $\rm log(M_{*}/L) = a_{\lambda} + b_{\lambda} \times Color$ given in \citet{B01}, where $\rm a_{\lambda}$ and $\rm b_{\lambda}$ are constants dependent on the wavelength of measured luminosity and are tabulated in Table 1 of \citet{B01}.
-We used the $\rm B-V$ colors and B-band absolute magnitudes calculated from SDSS magnitudes that we listed in Table \ref{fig:obssummary}.
-We note that two LCBGs, SDSS0934+0014 and Mrk 325, had $\rm M_{dyn}$ values lower than their stellar masses. \citet{B01} state that the scatter on their color - $\rm M_{*}/L$ relation is $\sim 10 \%$, which is smaller than the difference between the $\rm M_{*}$ and $\rm M_{dyn}$ values for these galaxies, so it is not likely that uncertainties on the color - $\rm M_{*}/L$ relation are responsible for this unphysical result.
-There are two possible reasons for these two galaxies having larger $\rm M_{*}$ than $\rm M_{dyn}$.
-First, if a galaxy is more face-on than the inclination given in Hyperleda, then we have likely underestimated its $\rm M_{dyn}$ due to under-correcting its rotation velocity for inclination.
-Since these two galaxies were the most difficult to identify axes of rotation for, it is likely that the uncertainty in their rotation velocities is higher than for the other LCBGs.
+We used the $\rm B-V$ colors that we listed in Table \ref{fig:obssummary}, and K-band magnitudes from the Two Micron All Sky Survey (2MASS) catalog \citep{S06}.
+We note that three LCBGs, SDSS0119+1452, SDSS0934+0014, and Mrk 325, had $\rm M_{dyn}$ values lower than their stellar masses. \citet{B01} state that the scatter on their color - $\rm M_{*}/L$ relation is $\sim 10 \%$, which is smaller than the difference between the $\rm M_{*}$ and $\rm M_{dyn}$ values for these galaxies, so it is not likely that uncertainties on the color - $\rm M_{*}/L$ relation are responsible for this unphysical result.
+There are two possible reasons for these galaxies having larger $\rm M_{*}$ than $ \rm M_{dyn}$.
+First, if a galaxy's H \textsc{I} is more face-on than its optical emission, then we have likely underestimated its $\rm M_{dyn}$ due to under-correcting its rotation velocity for inclination.
+Since these three galaxies were the most difficult to identify axes of rotation for, it is likely that the uncertainty in their rotation velocities is higher than for the other LCBGs.
 Second, the equation used to calculate $\rm M_{*}$ is a relationship between $\rm M_{*}/L$ and galaxy colors determined by a model for several combinations of colors and optical and near-infrared absolute magnitudes.
 As was shown in \citet{CG04}, LCBGs are more likely to have lower $\rm M/L$ than the average for local galaxies, and \citet{B01} find that bluer colors correlate with lower $\rm M/L$.
 If LCBGs significantly deviate from the color-$\rm M/L$ relationship that \citet{B01} have derived (for example, if the $\rm B-V$ that we use in our calculations is redder than the average $\rm B-V$ for a galaxy's disk), we may be overestimating their stellar masses.